University of Minnesota System: Crookston

 The University of Minnesota Crookston (UMC) joined the university system in 1966.
 At that time it was known as the University of Minnesota Technical Institute at Crookston.
 Since 1993 the Crookston campus has offered bachelor's degrees, and it has grown to be a more comprehensive regional college campus.
 It is known for its focus on experiential learning and technology, and through fees each student is provided a laptop computer as part of their experience.
-The campus mascot is Regal the Eagle, and the athletics teams are known as the Golden Eagles.
+The campus mascot is Regal the Eagle, and the athletics teams are known as the Golden Eagles and they compete in the Northern Sun Intercollegiate Conference of the NCAA Division II.

 Duluth

 The University of Minnesota Duluth (UMD) became part of the system in 1947, though the campus has a history stretching back to 1895 when it was formed as the Normal School at Duluth.

 Its men's hockey program competes in the National Collegiate Hockey Conference and its women's hockey program competes in the Western Collegiate Hockey Association.
-UMD baseball, men's and women's basketball, men's and women's cross country, football, men's and women's track and field, soccer, softball, tennis, and volleyball are Division II teams.
+UMD baseball, men's and women's basketball, men's and women's cross country, football, men's and women's track and field, soccer, softball, tennis, and volleyball are Division II teams as a part of the Northern Sun Intercollegiate Conference.
 Their teams are nicknamed Bulldogs. and their mascot is Champ.

 Among the graduates from UMD are former Lieutenant Governor of Minnesota Yvonne Prettner Solon, former Duluth mayor Emily Larson, and former Duluth mayor Don Ness.
 Brian Kobilka received the 2012 Nobel Prize in Chemistry.
 UMD has produced numerous professional hockey players including John Harrington and Mark Pavelich from the 1980 Miracle on Ice Olympic hockey team, and NHL Hall of Famer Brett Hull.

 Campus media includes The Bark newspaper; until 2021, UMD also owned radio station KUMD-FM (now WDSE-FM).

 Morris

 The University of Minnesota Morris (UMM) joined the system in 1960.
 UMN Morris is a public liberal arts college.

 The campus offers 34 majors, 35 minors, and 13 licensure areas, along with the option to create one's own major.
 The student-to-faculty ratio is 13:1, and students are able to engage in undergraduate research and internships with faculty members.
+Their athletic program competes in the Upper Midwest Athletic Conference as a part of the NCAA Division III.
 One in five students also participates in NCAA Division III Intercollegiate Athletics as a Cougar athlete.

 With tuition a quarter of Minnesota's most expensive private school and 96% of incoming students receiving financial aid, UMN Morris students graduate with the lowest student loan debt in the University of Minnesota system.